icinganalysis/icinganalysis.github.io/content/basics/resources.md

 ## History

-Lew Rodert, Epistemological Liaison, and Thermal De-Icing at Ames [history.nasa.gov](https://history.nasa.gov/SP-4219/Chapter2.html)
+"Lew Rodert, Epistemological Liaison, and Thermal De-Icing at Ames" [history.nasa.gov](https://history.nasa.gov/SP-4219/Chapter2.html)

 "We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/20020066162)